Deep Fried Turkey Recipe

 But guess what… it didn’t!

-In fact, the whole process was completely peaceful.
+In fact, the whole process of making this Deep Fried Turkey Recipe was completely peaceful.

 - This Masterbuilt Fryer is electric, so it’s safe to use in the house without fear of explosion.

 - The lid protected me and my counters from splattering oil.

 - The specially designed vent in the lid, allowed steam to come through, but not smoke, so my house didn’t reek of fry oil.

 - Using the lifting hook and an oven mitt to lower and lift the turkey, further protected me from burns.

 My turkey was cooked to perfection, in less than half the time it takes in the oven.